Mental Health Facilities Alpena, MI

 Northern Lakes Community Mental Health Crawford County Office/grayling - 64.8 miles from Alpena, MI

 Northern Lakes Community Mental Health Crawford County Office/grayling is a mental health treatment clinic in Grayling, Michigan, located at 204 Meadows Drive, in the 49738 zip code.
 Northern Lakes Community Mental Health Crawford County Office/grayling provides outpatient treatment and telemedicine/telehealth.
-Northern Lakes Community Mental Health Crawford County Office/grayling provides individual psychotherapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
-Northern Lakes Community Mental Health Crawford County Office/grayling also supports transitional age young adults, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
-Additional services provided by Northern Lakes Community Mental Health Crawford County Office/grayling consist of case management, intensive case management and diet and exercise counseling.
+Northern Lakes Community Mental Health Crawford County Office/grayling provides activity therapy, psychotropic medication and trauma therapy to adults, young adults and children / adolescents.
+Northern Lakes Community Mental Health Crawford County Office/grayling also supports people with trauma, patients with eating disorders and veterans.
+Additional services provided by Northern Lakes Community Mental Health Crawford County Office/grayling consist of housing services, court-ordered outpatient treatment and family psychoeducation.

 Learn More